doodybrains/supply-map/README.md

 npm run start

-note: You'll need an API key for the Google Sheet and Mapbox in order to replicate our data.
+note: You'll need an API key for the Google Sheet and Mapbox in order to pull in live data.
+The Google Sheet is output as a csv.
+To use this code with your own data you will need to add a .env.development file to the folder root and add the following items:

+REACT_APP_GOOGLE_SHEET=link-for-your-google-sheet-output-as-csv

+REACT_APP_MAPBOX=api-key-for-your-mapbox-account

 ## How to get involved: